-In 1991, Judy Kameon purchased an empty lot next to her small bungalow in the neighborhood of Elysian Park in Los Angeles with the sole intention of making a beautiful and functional garden.
-That intention became an obsession and Elysian Landscapes was launched.
-The initial focus on residential design quickly blossomed into significant commercial work with such projects as the Parker in Palm Springs, Balenciaga and new models for urban development like Platform in Culver City and Spring Street Lot in Chinatown.
+In 1991, Judy Kameon purchased an empty lot next to her small bungalow with the sole intention of making a garden.
+Five years into the project, what started as a personal adventure had become a professional vocation and Elysian Landscapes was launched.
+Kameon’s initial focus on residential design/build work quickly blossomed into significant commercial commissions, including highly imaginative landscapes for the Parker in Palm Springs and Balenciaga.

-As conventional landscape opportunities continue to erode, our practice seeks to reimagine the urban fabric as a breeding ground for interaction, awareness and enjoyment.
-We envision landscape as the medium of the contemporary city, and our work, across multiple private and public commissions, as one continuous habitat for the city of Los Angeles.
+We envision landscape as the medium of the contemporary city, and our work, across hundreds of private and public commissions, as one continuous habitat for the city of Los Angeles.

-We are committed to rich and spirited collaboration, open dialogue and the exchange of ideas.
-Our vast knowledge of plants from around the world enables us to provide responsible landscapes that are as unique as they are sustainable.
-Above all, we thrive on creating gardens that are deeply personal and celebrate the relationship between planetary health, artistic expression and the ephemerality of the natural world.
+Our vast and ever-growing knowledge of plants from around the world contributes significantly to the production of responsible landscapes that are as unique as they are sustainable.
+Above all, we thrive on creating exuberant outdoor environments, accessible and integrated within our daily lives, that celebrate the relationship between planetary health, artistic expression and the ephemerality of the natural world.

 On a sprawling hillside property, a series of intimate gathering spaces maximizes the use and enjoyment of the land.
 Cascading vines and lush planting soften large retaining walls, making them virtually disappear.
 Canyon views are artfully framed with trees and foliage, masking adjacent houses and rooftops while maintaining open vistas of the borrowed landscape.